-- Open the downloaded file and follow the installation instructions.
+- Open the downloaded file and follow the installation instructions; Launch Disk Drill

 - Select which PDF files you want Disk Drill to recover and begin the recovery process.

-As you can see, it takes just five simple steps to recover PDF files with Disk Drill, which is why so many users swear by it when it comes to all kinds of data recovery tasks.
+As you can see, it takes just a few simple steps to recover PDF files with Disk Drill, which is why so many users swear by it when it comes to all kinds of data recovery tasks.

 How to Recover Unsaved PDF Files

 Most PDF applications, including Adobe Reader and Adobe Acrobat, come with crash recovery functionality to prevent changes from being lost after an unexpected interruption, which may occur due to a power outage, hardware failure, or a simple user error.

 In the case of Adobe Reader, the most popular PDF application toolbox today, the temporary files are located in the following folder: